Sesebasti/BalatroDeckSkins/README.md

   - [Luigi's Picture Balatro](https://balatromods.miraheze.org/wiki/Luigi%27s_Picture_Balatro)
   - Art: Lenuilu
   - Code: Lenuilu
+- The Modpack has compatibility with [ModProfiles](https://github.com/WaffleDevs/ModProfiles), made by [WaffleDevs](https://github.com/WaffleDevs).
+It's really useful.

-- Steamodded is a constantly-updated mod loader for Balatro, created by Steamo.
-Lovely was created by Ethan Green.
+- [Steamodded](https://github.com/Steamodded/smods) is a constantly-updated mod loader for Balatro, created by [@Steamopollys](https://github.com/Steamopollys).
+[Lovely](https://github.com/ethangreen-dev/lovely-injector) was created by [@ethangreen-dev](https://github.com/ethangreen-dev).
+Them, along with all of the contributors, made all of this possible.
 </details>

-(Thanks @EL-R1 for the readme it looks great)
+(Thanks [@EL-R1](https://github.com/EL-R1) for the readme, it looks great)